maiahirsch/maiahirsch.github.io/docs/lab7.md

 ![KF](assets/lab7/KF.png)

+The filter tracks the raw ToF well, with a small lag in the later portion of the run.
+The model preducts slightly slower deceleration.
+However, this is expected given the uncertainty in d and m.

 #### Parameter Discussion
 Tuning the covariance matrices shows a clear trafeoff.
 When sigma_z is small (high sensor trust), the KF output closely trakced the raw ToF with minimal smoothing.
 When sigma_z is large (high model trust), the KF ignores sensor updates and relies entirely on the dynamics model, causing it to diverge from the true distance.